-- Available subjects: English (first language)*; French; history; mathematics; health and physical education; science (biology); science (chemistry); science (physics)*.
-You cannot combine two subjects marked with an asterisk as first and second teaching subjects.
+- Subjects offered: English (first language) French; history; mathematics; health and physical education; science (biology); science (chemistry); science (physics).

 You must have acquired experience and skills relevant to the teaching profession.
 Experience is an integral part of program admission.
 However, it cannot replace the teaching subject requirements.
 You must submit an Experience profile, available through your uoZone account once you apply.
 This counts for 50% of the admission decision and you must obtain a minimum score of 66%.
-Note that the Experience profile cannot compensate for a low academic average, and vice versa.
-If either your Experience profile score or your academic average fails to meet the minimum requirement, your application may be denied.
+Note that the experience cannot compensate for a low academic average, and vice versa.
+If either is lower than the minimum requirement, your application may be rejected.

-The following will not be evaluated: letters of recommendation, curriculum vitae, business cards, or documents that were not expressly requested.
+The following will not be evaluated: letters of recommendation, curriculum vitae, business cards, extenuating circumstances or documents that were not expressly requested.
 Decisions are solely based on the average, “Profil d’expérience” and the French proficiency test.

 French proficiency test

-Even if you are Francophone, have studied in French, or have completed a French immersion program, you are required to take the .
+Even if you are Francophone, have studied in French, or have completed a French immersion program, you are required to take the French proficiency test.
 It cannot be substituted by any other test.
 Make sure to prepare.
-For more information, you must contact .
+For more information, you must contact [email protected].